 3D printing sped up the whole process immensely, by only using the necessary amount of material, and allowing for quick testing of the flexible and rigid pieces and the functionality and shape of the product.

 All in all, the students in each project used 3D printing technology to improve on their product.
-Each one has immense potential to be something available on the market to improve ergonomics and demonstrates the many different ways 3D printing can revolutionize processes, from design to manufacture.
+Each one has immense potential to be something available on the market to improve ergonomics.
+Furthermore, it demonstrates the many different ways 3D printing can revolutionize processes, from design to manufacture.